Intelligence at the Edge of Chaos: Related Work

 \section{Related Work}

 \paragraph{Elementary Cellular Automata and Complexity} Elementary Cellular Automata (ECA) serve as foundational models for exploring complexity arising from simple rules.
 Early research demonstrated that even minimalistic CA systems, governed by basic and local interaction rules, could generate intricate patterns over time \citep{wolfram1983}.
 Wolfram's extensive investigations into one-dimensional CA revealed that certain rules produce behaviors ranging from stable and periodic to chaotic and complex \citep{WOLFRAM19841}.
-In his work Cellular Automata and Complexity, Wolfram classified one-dimensional CA into four classes based on their dynamic behaviors, highlighting the rich complexity that simple systems can exhibit \citep{Wolfram1994CellularAA}.
+In his work \emph{Cellular Automata and Complexity}, Wolfram classified one-dimensional CA into four classes based on their dynamic behaviors, highlighting the rich complexity that simple systems can exhibit \citep{Wolfram1994CellularAA}.
+Wolfram's \emph{Principle of Computational Equivalence} posits that systems with sufficiently complex behavior can exhibit computational capabilities equivalent to universal computation \citep{wolfram2003new}.
+ECA Rule 110, which has been proven to be Turing complete \citep{cook2004universality}, demonstrates that even simple, rule-based systems can perform any computation given the right initial conditions.
+Recent works have explored the use of transformers to predict cellular automata states \citep{berkovich2024lifegpt}.

 \paragraph{Computation at the Edge of Chaos}

 The concept of computation at the ``edge of chaos" suggests that systems poised between order and disorder exhibit maximal computational capabilities and complex behavior. \cite{LANGTON199012} introduced this idea, demonstrating that cellular automata operating at this critical transition can perform complex computations. \cite{packard1988adaptation} explored how systems adapt toward the edge of chaos, suggesting that evolution may favor systems that balance between stability and chaos. \cite{mitchell1993revisiting} investigated evolving cellular automata to perform computations, finding that rules near the edge of chaos are more capable of complex tasks.
 These studies provide a theoretical foundation for our work, as we observe that models trained on rules with higher complexity exhibit greater intelligence in downstream tasks.